gloriali/HirstLab/FetalBrain/Summary/Figures.md

 ### Supplemental 6: Validate WGBS UMRs with MeDIP/MRE

-* a.
+* (A).
 For each UMR between neurospheres identified by WGBS we calculated the normalized MeDIP-seq (methylated, top panel) and MRE-seq (unmethylated, bottom panel) signal.
-From this we show boxplot of methylation asymmetry between MeDIP-seq and MRE-seq signals in cortex and GE cells defined as (signal(cortex)-signal(GE))/(signal(cortex)+signal(GE)). b.
-UMR frequency (bp/MB) across all chromosomes for MeDIP UMRs between neurospheres cortex and GE. c.
+From this we show boxplot of methylation asymmetry between MeDIP-seq and MRE-seq signals in cortex and GE cells defined as (signal(cortex)-signal(GE))/(signal(cortex)+signal(GE)).
+(B).
+UMR frequency (bp/MB) across all chromosomes for MeDIP UMRs between neurospheres cortex and GE.
+(C).
 FDR for GREAT GO biological processes terms enriched (region-based binomial and hypergeometric FDR < 0.05) in MeDIP neurospheres cortex UMRs (red), and GE UMRs (blue) on -log10 scale.

 ![](./Figures_files/figure-html/WGBS_valid-1.png)